Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Yes.
 - [ ] No.

 ### You need to configure SQLDB1 to meet the data and application requirements.
 Which three actions should you recommend be performed in sequence?
-To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.
 Explanation: From the Azure portal, create an Azure AD administrator for LitwareSQLServer1 Connect to SQLDB1 by using SSMS In SQLDB1, create contained database users <https://www.youtube.com/watch?v=pEPyPsGEevw>

 ![Question 40](images/question40.jpg)